 Methadone is a narcotic medicine that may become habit-forming.
+Misuse or abuse can lead to overdose and death.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Methadone may cause severe and sometimes fatal breathing problems.
 This effect may occur at any time after you take a dose.
+The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

-Accidental swallowing of methadone may be fatal, especially in children.
+Accidental swallowing of even one dose of methadone may be fatal, especially in children.
 Keep methadone out of the reach of children.
 Seek emergency medical care right away if another person swallows methadone.